Constraint Learning for Control Tasks with Limited Duration Barrier Functions: Introduction

-For an agent starting from a certain subset of the safe region, one can always find a set of policies that render this agent safe up to some finite time.
 To guarantee limited-duration safety, we propose a limited duration control barrier function (LDCBF).
-The idea is based on local model-based control that constrains the instantaneous control input every time to restrict the growths of values of LDCBFs by solving a computationally inexpensive quadratic programming (QP) problem.
+The idea is based on local, model-based control that constrains the instantaneous control input every time to restrict the growths of values of LDCBFs by solving a quadratic programming (QP).

-To find an LDCBF, we make use of so-called global value function learning.
-More specifically, we assign a high cost to unsafe states and a lower cost to safe states, and learn the value function (or discounted infinite-horizon cost) associated with any given policy.
-Then, it is shown that the value function associated with any given policy is an LDCBF, i.e., a nonempty set of limited-duration safe policies can be obtained (Section \ref{subsec:finding}).
-Contrary to the optimal control and Lyapunov-based approaches that only single out an optimal policy, our learning framework aims at learning a common set of policies that can be shared among different tasks.
-Thus, our framework can be contextualized within the so-called lifelong learning \cite{thrun1995lifelong} and transfer learning \cite{pan2010survey} (or safe transfer; see Section \ref{subsec:app2}).
+To find an LDCBF, we make use of value function learning, and show that the value function associated with any given policy becomes an LDCBF (Section \ref{subsec:finding}).
+Contrary to the optimal control approaches that only single out an optimal policy, our framework can be contextualized within the so-called lifelong learning \cite{thrun1995lifelong} and transfer learning \cite{pan2010survey}; see Section \ref{subsec:app2}).

-The rest of this paper is organized as follows: Section \ref{sec:related} discusses the related work, including constraints-driven control and transfer learning, Section \ref{sec:pre} presents notations, assumptions made in this paper, and some background knowledge.
-Subsequently, we present our main contributions and their applications in Section \ref{sec:main} and Section \ref{sec:app}, respectively.
-In Section \ref{sec:exp}, we first validate LDCBFs on an existing control problem (see Section \ref {sec:related}).
-Then, our learning framework is applied to the cart-pole simulation environment in DeepMind Control Suite \cite{controlsuite}; safety is defined as keeping the pole from falling down, and we use an LDCBF obtained after learning the balance task to facilitate learning the new task, namely, moving the cart without letting the pole fall down.
+The rest of this paper is organized as follows: Section \ref{sec:related} discusses the related work, Section \ref{sec:pre} presents notations, assumptions made in this paper, and some background knowledge.
+Subsequently, we present our main contributions and their applications, including simulated experiments, in Section \ref{sec:main} and \ref{sec:app}, respectively.